mongodb-developer/Google-Cloud-Semantic-Search/README.md

 1. Go back to your MongoDB Atlas project and open the deployed database cluster.
 Verify that the `bookstore.books` collection has a new `text_embedding` field containing a multi-dimensional vector.

-1. Navigate to the `search` tab to build a vector search index.
+1. Navigate to the _Atlas Search_ Tab and click on _Create Search Index_.

-1. Click 'Create new index' and select 'JSON'.
+1. Select _JSON Editor_ under Atlas Vector Search and then click on _Next_.

-1. Insert the following index definition and click 'Save'.
+1. Select the Database and Collection and then insert the following index definition and click 'Save'.

     ```json
     {
-        "mappings": {
-            "fields": {
+      "fields": [
-                "text_embedding": {
+        {
-                    "type": "knnVector",
-                    "dimensions": 768,
+          "numDimensions": 768,
+          "path": "text_embedding",
-                    "similarity": "euclidean"
+          "similarity": "euclidean",
+          "type": "vector"
         }
-            }
-        }
+      ]
     }
     ```